A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Conclusions

 \section{Conclusions}

-In conclusion, this survey has made significant contributions to the field of federated unlearning.
-We began by introducing a unified federated unlearning workflow, from which we derived a novel taxonomy of existing federated unlearning techniques.
-This taxonomy has allowed us to comprehensively summarize the diverse methods for federated unlearning, considering crucial factors such as who initiates the unlearning and what precisely needs to be unlearned.
-Additionally, we explored the various optimizations tailored to federated learning and critically examined their limitations.
-In light of these findings, we have gained a deep understanding of the current challenges in federated unlearning and have outlined promising research directions for the future.
-This survey serves as a comprehensive and insightful resource for researchers and practitioners in the ever-evolving field of federated unlearning.
+In conclusion, this survey has made remarkable contributions to the field of federated unlearning.
+We began by meticulously formalizing the targets and challenges of federated unlearning and introducing an innovative unified federated unlearning workflow.
+We then derived a novel taxonomy for existing federated unlearning methods, based on crucial factors such as who initiates the unlearning, what precisely needs to be unlearned, and how to effectively verify the unlearning results in federated settings.
+Furthermore, we thoroughly explored various optimizations tailored to federated learning and provided a critical examination of their limitations.
+Through these comprehensive efforts, we have gained profound insights into the current challenges in federated unlearning and have outlined promising research directions for the future.
+This survey stands as an invaluable and insightful resource for researchers and practitioners, significantly advancing the rapidly evolving field of federated unlearning.

+\begin{acks} This research is supported by the National Research Foundation, Singapore and Infocomm Media Development Authority under its Trust Tech Funding Initiative.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore and Infocomm Media Development Authority. \end{acks}